Chrissie Hynde

-Hynde formed the Pretenders in Hereford, England in 1978, with Pete Farndon, James Honeyman-Scott and Chambers.
-She has also recorded a number of songs with other musicians including Frank Sinatra, Cher and UB40.
-She recorded her first solo album, Stockholm, in 2014.
+Hynde formed the Pretenders in Hereford, England, in 1978, with Pete Farndon, James Honeyman-Scott and Chambers.
+She has also recorded a number of songs with other musicians, including Frank Sinatra, Cher and UB40.
+Hynde recorded her first solo album, Stockholm, in 2014.
 Hynde was inducted into the Rock and Roll Hall of Fame in 2005 as a member of the Pretenders.

 Early life

-Hynde was born in Akron, Ohio, the daughter of a part-time secretary and a Yellow Pages manager.
-She graduated from Firestone High School in Akron, but stated that "I was never too interested in high school.
+Hynde was born in Akron, Ohio, United States, the daughter of a part-time secretary and a Yellow Pages manager, and grew up in nearby Cuyahoga Falls.
+She graduated from Firestone High School in Akron but stated that "I was never too interested in high school.
 I mean, I never went to a dance, I never went out on a date, I never went steady.
 It became pretty awful for me.
 Except, of course, I could go see bands, and that was the kick.
 I used to go to Cleveland just to see any band.
 So I was in love a lot of the time, but mostly with guys in bands that I had never met.
 For me, knowing that Brian Jones was out there, and later that Iggy Pop was out there, made it kind of hard for me to get too interested in the guys that were around me.
 I had, uh, bigger things in mind."

 Early career

 Hynde became interested in hippie counterculture, Eastern mysticism, and vegetarianism.
 While attending Kent State University's Art School for three years, she joined Sat.
 Sun.
 Mat., a band which included Mark Mothersbaugh, later of Devo.
 Hynde was also caught up in the Kent State massacre on May 4, 1970, in which the boyfriend of one of her friends was among the four victims.

 In May 1973, Hynde moved to London.
-With her art background, she landed a job in an architectural firm but left after eight months.
+With her art background, she got a job in an architectural firm but left after eight months.
 It was then that she met rock journalist Nick Kent and landed a position at the music magazine New Musical Express (NME), writing what she subsequently described as "half-baked philosophical drivel and nonsensical tirades."
-This proved not to last and Hynde later got a job at Malcolm McLaren and Vivienne Westwood's clothing store, SEX.
-Hynde attempted to start a band in France, The Frenchies (fr), before her return to Cleveland in 1975, and joined a rhythm and blues group, Jack Rabbit.
+Afterwards Hynde got a job at Malcolm McLaren and Vivienne Westwood's clothing store, Sex.
+Hynde attempted to start a band in France, before her return to Cleveland in 1975, and joined a rhythm and blues group, Jack Rabbit.